 - Official score reports documenting successful completion of basic skills (Reading, Writing and Mathematics), content and pedagogy exams required in the state in which you were prepared.

-- Applicants may either submit official test score reports that include pass/fail indications to serve as proof of meeting the state’s licensure testing requirements, or request that the approved program provide state licensure testing verification on the Approved Program Verification form (required below).
+- Applicants may either submit official test score reports that include pass/fail indications to serve as proof of meeting the state’s licensure testing requirements, or request that the approved program provide state licensure testing verification in a cover letter attached to the Approved Program Verification form (required below).

 - DC will waive the pedagogy testing requirement for valid license holders who submit verification of three years of satisfactory full-time teaching experience (within the past seven years) in the licensure subject area.
-The experience must have occurred outside of the District of Columbia and be in the licensure subject area.
 The experience must be in the licensure subject area, post the completion of an approved program, and have occurred outside of the District of Columbia.

 Candidates who do not meet the three (3) conditions above will be given a transcript analysis of their credentials.
 A transcript analysis may require license seekers to complete additional coursework and/or licensure tests prior to being issued a DC license.
 If your state does not require basic skills, content and pedagogy exams for teacher preparation program entry and/or licensure, you will be required to complete DC’s licensure assessments in those areas that were not taken your preparation state.

 The information above is effective May 1, 2012.
 If you submitted an application prior to this date and meet the three eligibility requirements above, but did not receive a reciprocal license because the revised requirements were not yet in place, please submit the following information to the Educator Licensure and Accreditation office (address below):

 - A cover letter requesting a reciprocity re-evaluation